Ninja336/FilmHouse_project/README.md

 Project Overview:

-FilmHouse is a comprehensive and simple web application designed to provide users with an intuitive platform to browse, search, and manage their favorite movies.
+FilmHouse is a comprehensive and web application designed to provide users with an intuitive platform to browse, search, and manage their favorite movies.
 This application leverages a robust database to ensure a seamless user experience while offering full CRUD (Create, Read, Update, Delete) functionality.

 Key Features: